Chart Color Schemes

 Infrastructure

-Lake Coogee has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Lake Coogee has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-One project has been identified by AreaSearch as potentially impacting this area.
-Notable projects include Windfall Residences Port Coogee, Kwinana Freeway Upgrade (Roe Highway to Safety Bay Road), Australian Marine Complex Infrastructure Capacity, and City of Rockingham Road Renewal Program from 2024 to 2025.
+Changes to local infrastructure significantly impact an area's performance.
+One major project is identified by AreaSearch as potentially affecting this region: Windfall Residences Port Coogee.
+Other notable projects include Kwinana Freeway Upgrade (Roe Highway to Safety Bay Road), Australian Marine Complex Infrastructure Capacity, and City of Rockingham Road Renewal Program 2024-2025.

 Professional plan users can use the search below to filter and access additional projects.